ankhotep/osc-livelink-controller/Readme.txt

+FaceControl

-To make facecontrol work, it must be extracted at the root of the C:\ drive.
+It is recommended to be extracted at the root of the C:\ drive.

 It should look like this: